10.5 Youth workers

 i) leading pedagogical workers.

-There is no central regulation on Youth Work or Youth Workers within the NGO Youth Work.
+There is no central regulation on Youth Work or Youth Workers within the NGOs operating in the Youth Work sector.
 The qualification is required only in specific situations within the state funding schemes based on the vocational qualifications within the National Register of Qualifications.

 The pedagogical workers in Leisure-based education get the qualification through the: